 These are just a few difference and there are plenty more differences between what people think of when they think of a hard money loan vs. a mortgage loan.
 Still, these terms can be interchanged in reality.
 But, most typically, If you want to buy a house, a mortgage loan can help you with the purchase.
 If you are a real estate investor looking to invest in real estate and need a little working capital, then a hard money loan from DFW Hard Money may be the perfect solution.

-DFW Hard Money is a locally owned hard money lender who specializes in hard money loans for real estate investors across Texas (Dallas, Fort Worth, Austin, San Antonio & Houston), Oklahoma, Georgia, North Carolina, Colorado, Tennessee, Missouri, Kansas, and Florida.
+DFW Hard Money is a locally owned hard money lender who specializes in hard money loans for real estate investors across Texas (Dallas, Fort Worth, Austin, San Antonio & Houston), Oklahoma, Georgia, Raleigh NC, Charlotte NC, Colorado, Tennessee, Missouri, Kansas, and Florida.

 Fort Worth with Real Estate Development Loans